September 3. Today's Birthdays

 Has been working since 2016.

-Azizkhan Abeldinov (1984) is the deputy director general at Nur Media Holding.
+Azizkhan Abeldinov (1984) is the deputy directo general at Nur Media Holding.

 Born in Karaganda region is the graduate of the Buketov Karaganda State University, Karaganda Economics University of Kazpotersouyz.